thewaiter/enlightenment-arc-theme/README.md

 * `inkscape`
 * `optipng`

 All assets are already exported as .png and included. inkscape and optipng are used to export the png-assets from the .svg source if you want to add or reexport the images.
+To reexport type:

+`make assets`